Back SIDO Case Study

 Content strategy • Community building • Deadline execution • Audience growth

-2025 was the year of Los Ratones.
-The team's unlikely run through EMEA Masters became the biggest storyline in western LoL — and I was one of the only channels covering it from every angle.
-I followed their journey from scrims to semifinals, compiling reactions, capturing stream moments, and building a series that fans came back to daily.
+2025 was the year of Los Ratones — a rising esports team built around content creators and Twitch streamers whose unlikely run through EMEA Masters became the biggest storyline in western LoL.
+MetaShift was one of the only channels covering it from every angle: compiling reactions, capturing stream moments, and building a series that fans came back to daily.

 Catalyst